Addy Raj: Early life and career

 Following the success of Meant to Be, Addy was nominated for the 31st PMPC Star Awards for Television as the ‘Best New Male TV Personality’.
 He also made it to the list of ‘Top 10 Hottest Male Celebrities’ by Cosmopolitan Magazine and landed the cover page for Garage, MEGA Man and Yes magazine.
 He also went on to receive an endorsement for Bench, a popular clothing brand in the Philippines and formed an ‘Addycted Fansclub’, wherein his fans call themselves Addycted.

-After his lead role in Meant to Be, Addy was seen in many of GMA Network’s television series including Sirkus, Kapag nahati ang puso, T.O.T.G.A, Super ma’am, One of the baes and Descendants of the sun.
-He also appeared in a variety of shows like Eat bulaga, Wowowin, Maynila, Daig kayo ng lola ko, Unang hirit, Sunday pinasaya, Dear uge, Celebrity bluff and Taste buddies.
+After his lead role in Meant to Be, Addy was seen in many of GMA Network's television series including Sirkus, Kapag Nahati ang Puso, The One That Got Away, Super Ma'am, One of the Baes and Descendants of the Sun.
+He also appeared in a variety of shows like Eat Bulaga!, Wowowin, Maynila, Daig Kayo ng Lola Ko, Unang Hirit, Sunday PinaSaya, Dear Uge, Celebrity Bluff and Taste Buddies.

-After being an exclusive artist of GMA Network for 2 years, Addy was spotted in many other projects like the movie ‘The Panti Sisters’ (Black Sheep Productions), M.M.K.
+After being an exclusive artist of GMA Network for 2 years, Addy was spotted in many other projects like the movie The Panti Sisters (Black Sheep Productions), M.M.K.
 (ABS CBN), Hush (iWantTFC) as a freelance artist.
 He was also seen as the celebrity of the month for Playboy Philippines.

 Addy proudly calls himself an ally of the LGBTQ+ community and is one of the only straight male actor who is very vocal about his views on straight people standing up for their LGBTQ+ friends.
 He has worked in collaboration with the Village Pipol magazine, San Miguel Light and has also participated in the Metro Manila Pride march for the same cause.

 He says he loves Filipinos and would like to stay in the Philippines for the rest of his life.